4nd2in/edu/pages/TCP.md

 		  Even if the bandwidth is higher than 1.3 Mbps this connection would never exceed this data rate
 		- To increase the optimal window size there needs to be an increase in either the roundtrip time or the window size.
 Assuming the underlying network is capable of a 10 Mbps bandwidth:
 		  ![ezgif.com-gif-maker(2).png](../assets/ezgif.com-gif-maker(2)_1683725383195_0.png)
+	- ## Head-of-Line Blocking
+	  collapsed:: true
+		- When one packet is lost during transmission, a receiver has to hold all subsequent packets in the TCP buffer until the lost packet is retransmitted.
+This is because TCP allows in-order and reliable packet delivery.
+		- This all happens on the TCP layer, hence the application cannot access the data until all segments were received.
+	- ## Maximum Segment Size
+	  collapsed:: true
+		- #WIP
+	- ## Selective Acknowledgments (SACK)
+	  collapsed:: true
+		- #WIP
+	- ## Delayed Acknowledgements
+	  collapsed:: true
+		- #WIP
+	- ## Fast retransmit
+	  collapsed:: true
+		- #WIP